DeliSauce/FlashCardApp/README.md

 ### To do list
 - need to figure out how to hide Google credentials from users and how to deploy them (look into Expo EAS, expo-secure-store)
 - swipe tracking: track left vs right swipes, record data (should probably be maintained at the 'user' level instead of the 'card'/'collection' level if we want collection sharing in the future), and dynamically set card display order based on optimal frequency (i.e. show known info less often)
+- figure out best RN component for buttons (pressable, touchableopacity, button, etc)
+- make sure that UI is reachable at bottom of screen
 -